Fastest Way to Master Calligraphy!!- InkSmooth

 How Long Does it Take to Learn Calligraphy?
 How much time will it take to learn calligraphy?
 How Long Does it Take to Master Calligraphy?
 If you are finding answers for these questions we are here to help you.

 How Long Does it Take to Learn Calligraphy?
 Generally it takes 6 months to be good at calligraphy.
-You at least have to give 6 month to learn calligraphy.
 Calligraphy is very easy to learn for all.
-2 months is the average time to learn one script in calligraphy.
-So With little effort you can be a bit expert at it in 6 months.
+With structured learning and constant practice 2 months is the average time to learn one script in calligraphy.
+So With little effort you can be an expert at it in 6 months.

 How Long Does it Take to Learn Calligraphy?